 4. Time to get crazy

-This is such an inexpensive and cute dollar gift idea.
-Plus, you know your students are going to use it!
+End of the year student gifts should be put to use, and you know your students will love these crazy straws!
 Create your own design or download it from this awesome Etsy store.

 5. Chalk it up

 There are several ways you could give chalk as a DIY end of year student gift, and this is one of our favorites.
 Buy chalk in single packs or in bulk from the dollar store along with chalk bag toppers from Etsy.